jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.31-BIOSMOD/PORT-VERSION-4304-OR-OLDER/README.md

 6 - ME UPDATED TO 3.1.3.131 (Latest provided by intel to this chipset C610/C612)

-7 - Boot time improved
+7 - Boot time improved (ABOUT 20 SEC)

 8 - Overclock Settings ( Take Care)

-9 - RTC Wakeup Working
+9 - RTC Wakeup Working (PORT BY ME)

 10 - IMC Updated